AlisterBaroi/CI_CD_pipeline_design/README.md

-This is  Beta-Branch with main and test files
+This is the main branch with main.py and test_main.py files

 # Development Operation
 ## Requirements